How to Get a Non-Technical, Non-Coding Job at Google, Amazon & Meta [Application Tips for Big Tech]

 Great, let’s take a look at some of the main types of non-technical roles and jobs at Google, Amazon & Meta that would fit the skillset of a business school grad.

-Non-tech role: Marketing & Communications
+Non-tech job: Marketing & Communications

 As is the case with almost all businesses, building trust with potential customers and earning their loyalty is a critical success factor for big tech firms.
 Whether it’s developing persuasive marketing campaigns that encourage people to switch from one platform to another or conservative damage control campaigns to avoid backlash from a technical error, communication is everything when it comes to selling technology.